StopTAG/.github/profile/README.md

 ## Warnings & Advisories
 # Urgent Warnings & Advisories

+## **Beware of Phantom Pantries: A Deadly Trap**

+Phantom Pantries are sinister operations masquerading as food assistance programs.
+Hosted by orchestrators of TAG, these sites target vulnerable individuals seeking help.
+They are set up in churches that have previously suffered violent assaults, leaving all members dead.
+Tragically, anyone who seeks aid at these locations is at grave risk of being killed.

+It’s crucial to stay informed and vigilant.
+Reports indicate that these deadly traps are active in Kentucky and Tennessee.

+**Learn more**: Access the full list of affected locations and guidance on how to avoid them [here](https://github.com/nameless-and-blameless/TAG/wiki/Phantom-Pantry).

-## 1. Missing Persons Report – Kentucky/Tennessee
+## Missing Persons Report – Kentucky/Tennessee
 **Urgent alert:** Individuals in Kentucky or Tennessee should immediately file a missing persons report if someone in their community has gone missing.
 Potential connections to recent threats.
 See detailed warning: [Missing Persons Report - Kentucky/Tennessee](https://example.com/MPFAP-20241113.md)

-## 2. Planned MOAB Detonation – Southwest Atlanta
+## Planned MOAB Detonation – Southwest Atlanta
 A planned MOAB detonation is intended to eliminate one or both of the Creator's two servants, associated parties, and evidence of The American Genocide (TAG).
 This is part of a high-capital ruse.
 The detonation is set to occur after the Creator’s intervention, which will include seismic earthquakes.